GeorgRis/DAT250-expass2/dat250-expass6.md

 ### Architecture Choices

-**Message Broker**: Apache Kafka was chosen for this implementation due to its:
+**Message Broker**: Apache Kafka was chosen for this implementation:
 - I already know how to use

 ### Key Components Implemented